AdobeDocs/commerce-php/src/pages/developer/cache/partial/index.md

 ---
-group: php-developer-guide
-subgroup: 08_Partial caching
-title: Partial caching
+title: Partial caching | Commerce PHP Extensions
-menu_title: Partial caching
-menu_order: 1
-menu_node: parent
+description: Learn about the different caching technologies that are available to Adobe Commerce and Magento Open Source extension developers.
 ---

 Adobe Commerce and Magento Open Source use [Zend_Cache](http://framework.zend.com/manual/1.12/en/zend.cache.html) to interact with the cache storage.
 However, the applications also have the [Magento\Cache](https://github.com/magento/magento2/blob/2.4/lib/internal/Magento/Framework/Cache) [library](https://glossary.magento.com/library) for implementing Magento-specific caching.
 These topics discuss how to configure caching and [cache](https://glossary.magento.com/cache) types.